Soaib024/Docker-and-k8s-notes/notes/commads.md

 ## Containers
 Container boundaries are not physical

 ![plot](./diagrams/screenshots/containers.png)

 ## Image to container mapping
-Image a snapshot of a file system and startup command
+Image contains a snapshot of a file system and startup command
 ![plot](./diagrams/screenshots/image_to_container.png)

 ## Docker stack